iocron/typo3-gulp-scss/README.md

 ## On Updates:

-If you have updated to a newer Version of typo3-gulp-scss from a previous installation, then please use `npm update` to make sure to be up to date with your dependencies (or use `gulp selfupdate` if your typo3-gulp-scss isn't versioned anyway (e.g. if you don't want to / haven't used git to clone this project))
+If you have updated to a newer Version of typo3-gulp-scss from a previous installation, then please use `npm update` to make sure to be up to date with your dependencies (or use `gulp upgrade` if your typo3-gulp-scss isn't versioned anyway (e.g. if you don't want to / haven't used git to clone this project))

 ## Console Usage (somewhere inside the theme folder):